clami66/AF_unmasked/README.md

 The `template_data/` subfolder mimics AlphaFold's database of PDB structures, where only four PDB structures are included (one per template).
 Whatever the name of the template, the `.cif` PDB files are renumbered from 0000 to 0003.

-The `msas/` folder contains the alignments to map the target sequence onto the template coordinates.
-When running AlphaFold (see below) it should use these alignments, so the output directory should be the same for `prepare_templates.py` and `run_alphafold.py`.
+The `msas/` folder contains the alignments to map the target sequence onto the template coordinates if the `--align` flag was used.
+AlphaFold will not overwrite the files if they have been generated in the template preparation step.

 `template_data/templates.flag` is a flagfile that should be passed to AlphaFold when it's time to perform a prediction.
 It cointains the information AlphaFold needs to find all the necessary template/alignment information as it's been generate by `prepare_templates.py`.